telerik/reporting-docs/knowledge-base/vb-projects-cannot-be-built-due-to-the-usage-of-the-global-namespace.md

 Me.TextBox1 = New Global.Telerik.Reporting.TextBox()
 ```

-The issue is that changing a setting of report will cause the Reporting engine to re-serialize the code in the report's *Designer.VB* file without the custom Global namespace.
+The issue is that changing a setting of the report will cause the Reporting engine to re-serialize the code in the report's *Designer.VB* file without the custom Global namespace.

 ## Solution

 Open the project's Properties in Visual Studio and remove the Root Namespace, leave it blank.
 This will let you skip the Global namespace on specifying types.

-For more details, please check [How to: Change the Namespace for an Application (Visual Basic)](https://msdn.microsoft.com/en-us/library/xedasdww%28v=vs.100%29.aspx) msdn article.
+For more details, please check [How to: Change the Namespace for an Application (Visual Basic)](https://

-> Note
+dn.microsoft.com/en-us/library/xedasdww%28v=vs.100%29.aspx) MSDN article.

-> <br />
+## Note

-> If the above changes do not resolve the listed errors, double-check if the required Telerik Reporting assemblies are referenced, and run the [Upgrade Wizard](../ui-upgrade-wizard) to update all settings.
+If the above changes do not resolve the listed errors, double-check if the required Telerik Reporting assemblies are referenced, and run the [Upgrade Wizard](../ui-upgrade-wizard) to update all settings.